ElamC/yahoofinance-analysis-api/README.md

 yahoofinance-analysis-api

-An API that returns earnings, financial information and stock analysis tools found on Yahoo Finance.
+An API that returns earnings, financial information and stock analysis tools from Yahoo Finance.

 ## API